Tarbes: Legacy

 In the 19th century, various legacies enrich the public spaces of Tarbes.
 In 1853, Placide Massey bequeathed to the city the eponymous garden, still unfinished.
 In 1877, a donation by the former Mayor Antoine Brauhauban was responsible for the construction of an imposing hall which bore his name (this building was destroyed in 1970 to establish outdoor parking).
 The end of the 19th century still saw the construction of the two fountains of Place Marcadieu, a legacy of the benefactor Félicitée Duvignau.

 Industrial development

-After the Franco-Prussian War of 1870–1871, General Verchère de Reffye transformed the experimental workshop of Meudon (transferred by train to Tarbes) construction of an artillery workshop (called an arsenal by the people of Tarbes).
-Thus, Tarbes became an industrial and working-class town but also asserted its military vocation by the construction of the Larrey, Soult and Reffye quarters.
+After the Franco-Prussian War of 1870–1871, General Verchère de Reffye transformed the experimental workshop of Meudon, which was transferred by train to Tarbes, into a fully-fledged artillery workshop (called an arsenal by the townspeople).
+Thus, Tarbes became an industrial and working-class town but also asserted its military vocation by the construction of the Larrey, Soult and Reffye neighbourhoods.
+Today Les Forges de Tarbes still produce artillery shells for the French Army's Leclerc MBT and CAESAR self-propelled howitzer.
+The firm, which in March 2024 produced around 4,000 artillery shells per month, was privatized in 2021.
+The goal is to augment that number by a factor of three, come 2025.

 20th century

+The Hôtel de Ville was completed in 1906.

 During World War I, Tarbes intensified its production of artillery by virtue of its geographical position in the back country.
 Marshal Foch, Commander-in-Chief of all allied armies, was born in Tarbes in 1851.

 During World War II, the Resistance was also part of the everyday life of the town of Tarbes, which was awarded the Croix de Guerre.

 After the return of peace, the industry diversified and there was an expansion of the population.
 Tarbes remained a city of strong military character.